attrib/foxhole-map-annotate/README.md

 * When line/sign is 24 hours old, a symbol beside the timestamp shows it is very old
 * When a line is selected, a button is available to confirm the line still exists.
 * Facility Markers (new icons by Bazlow + polygon area with text?)
-* logout button
-* display discord name of user logged in
 * Guide on how to use the map

 * planed tracks (dashed lines)